tobiasbick/twincat2mqtt/readme.md

 #### Inputs:
 bActive = Use MQTT (connect to the broker)
 sMqttClientId = A client id like "MyMqttClient"
+sMqttUserId = A user id for the broker connection ('' = none), defaults to '', caution: transmitted unencrypted
+sMqttPassword = A password for the broker connection ('' = none), defaults to '', caution: transmitted unencrypted
 sMqttBrokerIP = The IPV4 address from the broker
 nMqttBrokerPort = The port from the broker, normaly 1883